pianoholic0120/CV-Final/README.md

 First, you have to generate poses for desired image sequence.

-> To sweep parameters (voxels, kf) of reconstruction
+> To sweep parameters (voxels, kf) of reconstruction based on ace0-generated poses:

     python cv25s_full_pipeline.py --data_root /path/to/your_file/with/7scenes/ --output_dir /path/to/save/your_results/ --voxels 0.0025,0.003 --kf 1,5

-> To compute accuracy w.r.t GT
+> To compute accuracy w.r.t GT:

     python acc_comp.py --pred_folder /path/to/your_file/with/point_clouds/ --gt_folder /path/to/your_file/with/gt7scenes/